karlosintic/eyp.hr/index.md

 - template: simple-footer
   block: footer-1
   content: Copyright © EYP Croatia.
-Made with ❤️ in Zagreb, Croatia by PR working group. </br> Contribute on <a href="https://github.com/eypcro/eyp.hr">GitHub</a>.
+Made with ❤️ in Zagreb, Croatia by PR working group. </br> Contribute on <a href="https://github.com/eypcro/eyp.hr">GitHub</a>. <a href="https://goo.gl/forms/j2WeIYzpGzlcCoVi2">Report a problem</a>.
 ---

 Error... :(